 10/25 € Limitation of liability (damage) rental bicycle

 50 € gluten free/ lactose free diets (to be paid on spot)

 Day by Day

 The first cycling stretch of this tour takes you through small villages scattered in the beautiful flat and green polder landscape.
 The first stop is at the Zaanse Schans open air museum (free entry) with its traditional Old Dutch wooden houses, windmills and the cheese- and clog factory.
 After this visit you will cycle through the “Land of Leeghwater”, a green polder area between Amsterdam, Alkmaar and Hoorn.
 Stroll through the former whaler’s village De Rijp and pass by the windmills of Schermerhorn.
-Your boat, De Holland, will be waiting for you near the historical city centre of Alkmaar.
+Your boat will be waiting for you near the historical city centre of Alkmaar.